- Who are we?

 - How can you contact us?

-Queries can be sent to the interim DPO at email@example.com
+Queries in relation to your data stored (patient records held on file) can be sent to the DPO at email@example.com